efeelize/bar/CA/MBE/civil_procedure.md

 > - diversity jurisdiction – when the amount in controversy exceeds $75,000 and the opposing parties are citizens of different states.
 > - Citizenship is determined on the date that the plaintiff's complaint is filed with the court.including though both parties were State A citizens when they entered the contract and are currently State A citizens, the plaintiff was a State B citizen when he filed the complaint.
 As a result, the parties were diverse when the filing occurred—satisfying the requirements for diversity jurisdiction
+> - [未成年人、无民事行为能力人的法代的citizenship由被代理人决定]Citizenship is usually determined by the domiciles of the named parties to the suit.
+For purposes of diversity jurisdiction, the citizenship of a legal representative is determined by the domicile of the minor, legally incompetent person, or decedent on whose behalf the legal representative acts.
+> - [单个原告起诉单个被告，金额可累计]To satisfy the amount-in-controversy requirement, a single plaintiff can aggregate (ie, combine) claims asserted against a single defendant.

 #### (2)被告同意